How to Grow Coriander at Home

 Common Issues

 Even experienced gardeners encounter challenges when learning how to grow coriander at home.
-Here are solutions for common issues gardeners face for coriander growth:
+Here are solutions for common issues gardeners face with coriander growth:

-• Bitter taste: Plant has begun bolting; harvest immediately and replant
+- Bitter taste: The Plant has begun bolting; harvest immediately and replant

 Growing Coriander as Microgreens